KanataFurusawa/gnn-particle-identification/README.md

 ## Overview
 This project focuses on particle identification using Graph Neural Networks (GNN).
 The goal is to classify charged particles (Kaon / Pion) based on simulated Cherenkov detector data.
+This repository contains a simplified demonstration pipeline using dummy/simulated data for reproducibility and public sharing.

 ## Background
 In high energy physics experiments such as TOP counter systems, distinguishing between particles like kaons and pions is an important task.